georgelu/directory/README.md

 <b>TODO:</b>
 Frontend:
--Pagination of events
+* Pagination of events
--More sort/filtering
+* More sort/filtering
--Adjust language to be more understandable
+* Adjust language to be more understandable
--Add google maps directions/API integration
+* Add google maps directions/API integration

 Backend:
--Host API (preferably on Flask)
+* Host API (preferably on Flask)
--Add other data fields (is event part of a series? are there any requirements/restrictions for the event?)
+* Add other data fields (is event part of a series? are there any requirements/restrictions for the event?)
--Add Twilio API
+* Add Twilio API